C. Alex Simpkins, Jr., Ph.D.

 Fractals

 I find that mathematics has an aesthetic quality to it which we often overlook.
 One great example of the beauty that mathematics can express is fractals.
 Each of these is a particular type of fractal, created with various color groupings.
 Click to see a larger one (they make great screen backgrounds as well!).
-Some natural examples of fractals are snowflakes, patterns in tree branches and leaves.
+Some natural examples of fractals are snowflakes, patterns in tree branches, frost on glass, branching of our lungs and circulatory system, and leaves.
 I love that you can zoom into a fractal infinitely, and there is always more and more detail to be found.
+It is said that 'the entire universe is contained within one flower' and perhaps that is an intuitive observation of the fractal concept.

 "Wings of Freedom"